Search Our Site

-Update (May 2015): Did you know that women and children in low- and middle-income countries are the most vulnerable victims of toxic pollution?
-While children under six make up only 20% of the world’s population, over 40% of the global … Continue reading
+Did you know that women and children in low- and middle-income countries are the most vulnerable victims of toxic pollution?
+While children under six make up only 20% of the world’s population, over 40% of the global burden of disease … Continue reading

 This July, we are returning to the Rockefeller Foundation’s Bellagio Center in Italy to convene a third meeting of world leaders and experts on pollution, this time to create a global alliance to deal with legacy pollution at scale.
 Our … Continue reading